IDIAMath/idiamath.github.io/docs/index.md

 ## Vector fields in 3D

++ Question  [Curl of a vector field](question/3D_vectorfield_curl.md) Given is a vector field (as formula and plotted).
+The student has to choose the right representation for the curl.
+The filed is selected from a list of given fields.

++ Question  [Vector field of given curl](question/3D_vectorfield_curl_given.md) Given is a curl of a vector field (as formula and plotted).
+The student has to choose the right representation for a vector field, that is fits to the curl.
+The filed is selected from a list of given fields.

 ## Adaptive Questions
 + Question [Rotating a curve about two axis](question/3D_rotation_two_axis_adaptive.md) This question trains the imagination of rotating objects and guides the student through the topic.